 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the E-PL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL2 was succeeded by the Olympus E-PL3.
+Both the 1DX Mark II and the E-PL2 have been discontinued, but can regularly be found used on eBay.
+The E-PL2 was replaced by the Olympus E-PL3, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Olympus E-PL2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 12.2MP) with a 30% higher linear resolution.

 - Better image quality: Scores substantially higher (33 points) in the DXO overall assessment.